Prelf1992/distributed-ml-training-system/README.md

 * Commit 335: Chore: Clean up UI to resolve issue. at 2025-10-15 10:17:04
 * Commit 336: Build: Add tests for workflow to align with standards. at 2025-10-20 14:23:09
 * Commit 337: Refactor: Optimize performance of README to improve user experience. at 2025-10-20 14:12:58
+* Commit 338: Chore: Configure CI for data model to improve user experience. at 2025-10-27 15:54:44